ysenthu/NUWE-Zurich-Cloud-Hackathon-Final/README.md

 # NUWE-Zurich-Cloud-Hackathon-Final
 This project provides a modularized infrastructure setup for deploying a scalable web application using AWS, Terraform and Jenkins.
 The infrastructure includes EC2 instances, an Auto Scaling Group (ASG), an Internet-facing Network Load Balancer (NLB) and an S3 bucket for storing build artifacts and store images uploaded by agents.
-Each environment specific configuration is stored separately to ensure easy management and control over the setup for different stages (like development, testing, production, etc.).
+Each environment specific configuration is stored separately to ensure easy management and control over the setup for different stages (like local, dev, prod, etc.).

 ## Project Structure